Do you have a will in place? A legal will is one of the most important documents you will create in your life.

 It means that the province or territory you live in will take over the process and decide how to divide your assets.
 The relevant authority will also be responsible for deciding who will become the primary caregiver for your dependents.

-Creating a legal will might not lessen the pain of your passing, but it can make the process of dividing your assets and assigning the caregiver for your dependents much simpler.
+Creating a legal will might not lessen the pain of your passing, but it can simplify the process of dividing your assets and assigning a caregiver for your dependents.

 What You Can Expect While Creating A Traditional Will

 Understanding what goes on in the traditional method of creating a will can help you see why so many Canadians are putting off creating a will in the first place.